Florida Sports Betting

 That said, expect Florida to follow Michigan and North Carolina’s lead as a state with an ingrained, in-state college sports culture that allows wagering on in-state schools.
 Certainly, protecting young athletes is paramount, but sports betting in Michigan and North Carolina would be hamstrung without the opportunity to play Michigan and Michigan State football and Duke and North Carolina basketball, respectively.

 In Florida, the market would be hammered without Florida and Florida State on the menu.
 All the most popular US sports will be available, plus a whole string of sports and betting events that draw smaller audiences.
 The limitations on what sports can be offered and what competitions can be covered are based on the availability of reliable data.

 The new entrants to the US sports betting market are online companies from Europe.
 These businesses have over 20 years of experience with online sports betting globally.
 As a result, they have established excellent data sources and are able to offer a huge variety of sports betting options.

 The typical list of sports offered by operators includes:

-Esports may or may not be authorized.
+Esports could be authorized full-time or just for special events.
 They are growing in popularity, and some jurisdictions such as Nevada are creating regulations to allow bets on the most popular events.